-- Provide input to staff on how to modify the fishery performance reports to solicit information for use in the allocation decision tree tool and whether or not to develop a means of gathering broader stakeholder input. - 1.
+- Provide input to staff on how to modify the fishery performance reports and develop a new public input tool in order to solicit information for use in the allocation decision tree tool. - 1.
 Are the proposed additional discussion questions for developing the Fishery Performance Reports sufficient to gather the information needed for future discussions of allocations? - 2.
 What improvements could be made to the discussion questions to produce more valuable information?
 Are there topics important to allocations that are missing from the Fishery Performance Reports? - 3.
 Fishery Performance Reports are time consuming to conduct with advisory panel members, are there any questions that seem redundant or unnecessary? - 4.
-Should Council staff begin developing an online tool to collect broader public input on topics relevant to allocations, to be summarize in a separate report?
-Tool could be reviewed by the Council at a later date.
+The public is asked to provide input to the Council often (public hearings, meeting public comment etc.) How can staff ensure that the new public input tool stands out and isn't overly burdensome on stakeholders? - 5.
+Given constraints associated with the PRA, how can staff structure the tool to elicit information that is important for the Council's allocation discussions? - 6.
+Given time constraints, other than the analyses listed, are there other ways to present the data gathered through the new public input tool. - 7.
+Any ideas for a catchy name for the new public input tool?